Top 5 Eco-Friendly Alternatives to Single-Use Plastic Cups for Foodservice Buyers

 Best Use Cases

-• Takeaway services in markets looking for fully compostable solutions.
+• Takeaway services in markets looking for certified compostable or plant-based cup solutions.

 Considerations

-• Storage conditions must be optimal to prevent breaking or cracking.
+• Storage conditions should be controlled to avoid cracking, brittleness, or deformation.

 5. Bagasse Molded Pulp Cups